 CIPCA on Facebook

-Working in collaboration with CIPCA, a local indigenous organizations in Bolivia, we are finding ways to connect cusieras (cusi harvester) with potential buyers and promote their non-timber forest products.
+Working in collaboration with CIPCA, a local indigenous organizations in Bolivia, we are finding ways to connect cusieras (women who harvest cusi) with potential buyers and promote their non-timber forest products.
 Cusi is harvested sustainably without having to cut the trees down.
-In this way we help mitigate deforestation and leave the trees for future generations.
+This reduces deforestation and leaves the trees for future generations.